Codex Agent Makes Too Many Redundant Tool Calls (Fix)

 Q: Can I just lower max-turns to force efficiency?

 Lowering max-turns punishes legitimate work too.
-Better to fix the cause (no map, no plan) — efficiency rises and headroom grows simultaneously.
+Better to fix the cause (no map, no plan): efficiency rises and headroom grows at the same time.

 Tags: #Codex #agent #Troubleshooting #tool-calls #efficiency